Interview on consulting, storytelling and the role of agencies today

 1. Summer is over, and the year is drawing to a close.
 Time for an interim review.
 Which brings me straight to the first question: In your view, which areas of consultancy have had a particularly significant impact on corporate communications this year?

-At Change (Communications) too, we have never had a year in which the focus of our consultancy work, in terms of enquiries, has been so high.
-Companies must change – on the one hand as part of internal restructuring and on the other due to digital transformation and its effects.
+At Change (Communications), too, we have never had a year in which the focus of our consultancy work was so high in terms of enquiries.
+Companies must change – on the one hand as a result of internal restructuring and on the other due to digital transformation and its effects.
 Communication is shifting from a ‘nice to have’ to a ‘must have’.

-Accordingly, we have developed various communication strategies, typically with integrated approaches – in other words, 360-degree strategies.
-Communication is becoming even faster, and the channels more diverse – companies must respond to this through their communications.
+Accordingly, we have developed various communication strategies, usually with integrated approaches – in other words, 360-degree strategies.
+Communication is becoming even faster, and the channels more diverse – companies must respond to this in their communications.
 With our PR DNA, we like to take a strategic approach via content – it’s practically in our blood.
 That’s why storytelling plays such a major role for us.

 2. What makes storytelling so interesting to you right now?

-The communicative power and the richness of its application.
+The communicative power and the rich variety of applications.
 Company stories highlight a company’s unique identity.
 They are ideal for conveying the vision, mission, corporate values and guiding principles to key stakeholders, both internally and externally.
-Brand stories, by contrast, draw readers’ attention to the brand, enhancing its image and building customer trust.
+Brand stories, on the other hand, draw readers’ attention to the brand, enhancing its image and building customer trust.
 Last but not least, product stories are clearly aimed at selling products or services and positioning the USPs.

 The stories are all already there; they just need to be unearthed as treasures and told properly.
 At the right time, in the right place, to the right audience.